hshimomura/zabbix-cisco-9800/README.md

 Zabbix template for Cisco Catalyst 9800 Series Wireless Controllers

 ## What it is?
-This is a Zabbix template for [Cisco Catalyst 9800 Series Wireless Controllers](https://www.cisco.com/site/us/en/products/networking/wireless/wireless-lan-controllers/catalyst-9800-series/index.html).
+This is a Zabbix template for [Cisco Catalyst 9800 Series Wireless Controllers](https://www.cisco.com/site/us/en/products/networking/wireless/wireless-lan-controllers/catalyst-9800-series/index.html) using SNMP.
 It covers wireless monitoring like Wireless Client Count, AP Count, Radio utilization, Mobility tunnel status, and High Availability status.
 Please use the "Cisco IOS by SNMP" template or others to get general IOS-XE status like CPU utilization, Memory usage, or interface status.